TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 > ## Exercise: Analyse the tree
 >>
->> Does your tree make sense, in general?
+>> - Does your tree make sense, in general?
->> Are sequences from the same taxonomic group generally clustered?
+>> - Are sequences from the same taxonomic group generally clustered?
->> Is the root in the correct place?
-Do all sequences from the same genome cluster together?
+>> - Is the root in the correct place?
+Can you identify which place is correct, and reroot the tree there?
+>> - Do all sequences from the same genome cluster together?
->> What species do you think your 16S rRNA sequences represent?
+>> - What species do you think your 16S rRNA sequences represent?
->> Can you classify both of your archaeal bins?
+>> - Can you classify both of your archaeal bins?
+>>
 >> ## Solution
 >>
 > {: .solution}